Potti Sreeramulu

-Potti Sreeramulu (IAST: Poṭṭi Śreerāmulu; 16 March 1901 – 15 December 1952), was an Indian freedom fighter and revolutionary.
-Sreeramulu is revered as Amarajeevi ("Immortal Being") in the Andhra region for his self-sacrifice for the Andhra cause.
-He became famous for undertaking a hunger strike for 56 days in support of having separate state for Andhra Pradesh; he died in the process.
-His death sparked public rioting and Indian Prime Minister Jawaharlal Nehru declared the intent by the newly liberated nation to form Andhra State three days following the death of Sreeramulu.
-He contributed his life for the formation of a separate Telugu-speaking state from the dominant Tamil-speaking state of Tamil Nadu presidency.
-His struggles led to the formation of separate Telugu-speaking state called "Andhra state".
+Potti Sreeramulu (IAST: Poṭṭi Śrīrāmulu, ['poʈiː ʃriː'raːmulu]; 16 March 1901 – 15 December 1952) was an Indian freedom fighter known for his pivotal role in the creation of Andhra State.
+Revered as "Amarajeevi" ("Immortal Being"), he is remembered for his commitment to social justice and the upliftment of Dalits, organizing fasts to advocate for their rights and access to religious sites.
+Influenced by Mahatma Gandhi, Sreeramulu participated in major independence movements, including the Salt Satyagraha and Quit India movement, and was imprisoned multiple times.

+Sreeramulu is most noted for his 58-day hunger strike in 1952, demanding a separate state for Telugu-speaking people from the Madras Presidency.
+His death during the protest sparked widespread riots and public outcry, prompting Prime Minister Jawaharlal Nehru to announce the formation of Andhra State.
+This movement set a precedent for the reorganization of states along linguistic lines in India.
+Sreeramulu's legacy is commemorated in Andhra Pradesh and beyond as a symbol of sacrifice and dedication to regional and social causes.

 Early life

-Sriramulu was born to Guravayya and Mahalakshmamma in 1901 at Padamatapalli in a district that once was itself a region within Nellore district.
-He was born in a Hindu family of Komati caste.
-Later, their family was shifted to Madras as famine conditions prevailed in this region.
+Sreeramulu was born in a Telugu Hindu family to Guravayya and Mahalakshmamma in 1901 at Padamatapalli, in modern day Nellore district.
+Later, the family shifted to Madras as famine conditions prevailed in this region.
 They later lived in Nellore, Andhra Pradesh.
 He completed his high school in Madras and joined the Victoria Jubilee Technical Institute in Bombay to study sanitary engineering.
 After his college education, Sreeramulu joined the Great Indian Peninsular Railway, Bombay.
 In 1929, Sreeramulu lost both his wife and his newborn child.
 Two years later, he resigned from his job and joined Gandhi's Sabarmati Ashram to serve the struggle for Indian Independence.